auroramaurizio/RNAseq_BMDCs_PM_PH/README.md

 [![DOI](https://zenodo.org/badge/1064157106.svg)](https://doi.org/10.5281/zenodo.17234615)

-RNAseq data have been deposited in GEO and are available under accession number GSE306088.
+RNAseq counts data have been deposited in GEO and are available under accession number GSE306088.